jovertical/jovertpalonpon.me/api/README.md

 ## Quick Start

-1. Run `npm install` to install the javascript dependencies.
+1. Run `yarn install` to install the dependencies.
+2. Run `yarn tm:run` to initialize the database.
-2. Run `npm run dev` to start the development server.
+3. Run `yarn dev` to start the development server.

 ## Testing

-You can run unit tests with:
+Run unit tests with:

 ```
-npm run test:unit
+yarn test:unit
 ```

 ## Linting

-You can run the linter with:
+Run the linter with:

 ```
-npm run test:lint
+yarn test:lint
 ```